-CFDA No. Program or Cluster Title 10.553 Nutrition Cluster - School Breakfast Program 10.555 Nutrition Cluster - National School Lunch Program 84.027 Special Education Cluster - Grants to States 84.173 Special Education Cluster - Preschool Grants
+CFDA No. Program or Cluster Title 10.553 Child Nutrition Cluster - School Breakfast Program 10.555 Child Nutrition Cluster - National School Lunch Program

 The dollar threshold used to distinguish between Type A and Type B programs, as prescribed by the Uniform Guidance, was \$750,000.